jazfunk/jk-to-do-app/README.md

 [View Repository](https://github.com/jazfunk/jk-to-do-app.git)

 ## Instructions
-- Enter task description in text box
+- Enter task description in text box.
-- Click "Add Task" to add to list
+- Click "Add Task", or press the ENTER key to add to list.
-- Click description to mark complete
+- Click anywhere in the description to mark complete.
+- Completed items will change to text decoration to "line-through" (Strike Through).
+"COMPLETED: " will be affixed to the beginning of the task description.
+- Click anywhere in the description to toggle completion.
-- Click "Delete" button to delete a completed item
+- Click "Delete" button to delete a completed item.
 - Items not marked complete cannot be deleted.
-- All items will be saved locally, and avaialbe the next time you open the page
+- All items will be saved locally.
+- Subsequent visits show most recent activity at the bottom of the list.
-- To clear all items listed and saved locally, click "Clear All Tasks"
+- To clear all items listed and saved locally, click "Clear All Tasks".
+- The last user action committed is displayed in the system message area above the to-do list.

 ## Application Images